 In addition, clicking on any of the column names lets you sort data in ascending or descending order.
 At the bottom of the table, you can also select the number of rows that you wish to display.

-To create an export sink, click the Create Export button at the top of the Logs Exports page.
-You can also access this button at the top of the Logs Viewer page.
+To create an export sink, click Create Export at the top of the Logs Exports page.
+You can also do this at the top of the Logs Viewer page.

-If your account lacks permission to create exports for the project, this button is disabled.
-See the Before you begin section above for more information.
+If your service account lacks permission to create exports for the project, this option isn't available.
+Review Before you begin above for more information.

 The following screenshot shows the Edit Export panel with some fields filled in: